lab11/powerblade/docs/powerblade_specs/ble_services.md

 writing until sent the notification value of 0x02 at which point all data has been collected and Sample Collection is complete.

+## Waveform Collection
+Continuous Waveform Collection Service

+    Full UUID: 6171e3f1-6cda-409b-931c-a83234603b33
+    Short UUID: 0xE3F1

+    Allows collection of representative voltage and current 1-cycle waveforms every second.
+Used for visualizing waveforms.

+0xE3F2 - Continuous Waveform Status

+    uint8_t: Read, Write, Notify
+    Indicates if waveform available to be read.
+Write to clear.

+0xE3F2 - Continuous Waveform Data

+    uint8_t buffer: Read
+    Contains voltage and integrated current waveforms.
+Data is available if status is 1.
+Data is in the format of a struct waveform_t:

+        typedef struct {
+            uint16_t adv_len;
+            uint8_t adv_payload[24];
+            uint16_t waveform_len;
+            uint8_t waveform_payload[168];
+        } waveform_t;

+    The waveform payload consists of 42 uint16_t samples (84 bytes) of current waveform, followed by another 42 samples (84 bytes) of voltage waveform (total 168 bytes).

+    The total size of the struct is 2 + 24 + 2 + 168 = 196 bytes.

+Unique Waveform Collection Service

+    Full UUID: 4e889b3d-dab2-42c3-9015-41b5391326dd
+    Short UUID: 0x9B3D

+    Allows collection of representative voltage and current 1-cycle waveforms every second.
+Used for visualizing waveforms.

+0xE3F2 - Unique Waveform Status

+    uint8_t: Read, Write, Notify
+    Indicates if a unique waveform is available to be read.
+Write to clear.

+0xE3F2 - Unique Waveform Data

+    uint8_t buffer: Read
+    Contains voltage and integrated current waveforms.
+Data is available if status is 1.
+Data is in the same format as the continuous waveform, a struct waveform_t

+### Method of Operation:
+Enable notifications on `[Continuous/Unique] Waveform Status`.
+On notification value 0x01, read a waveform from `[Continuous/Unique] Waveform Data`.
+Repeat reading and writing until sent the notification value of 0 at which point all available waveforms have been collected and Waveform Collection is complete (in the case of Unique Waveform Collection).
+Continuous Waveform Collection will continue ad infinitum.